 Covermark Remover: “[D]issolves the Covermark and cleanses the skin without any rubbing.
 Excellent as a general cleansing cream.”

-Covermark Spot-Stick: “[F]or the occasional pimple or minor blemish.”
+Covermark Spot-Stik: “[F]or the occasional pimple or minor blemish.”
 Shades: Light, Medium, and Dark.

 Special Finishing Powder: “Dries Covermark without changing color.
 Sets Covermark so that it lasts for hours.
 Essential for Waterproof Covermark.”

-As well as being used on more serious skin blemishes like birthmarks, x-ray burns, varicose veins and vitiligo, O’Leary also advertised her product as being suitable for broken veins, dark circles under the eyes and other minor blemishes, making Covermark the first product to appear on the market specifically designed as an all-purpose concealer.
+As well as being used on serious skin blemishes like birthmarks, x-ray burns, varicose veins and vitiligo, O’Leary advertised her product as being suitable for broken veins, dark circles under the eyes and other minor blemishes.
+This made Covermark the first commercial product specifically designed as an all-purpose concealer.

-This stick product, introduced in 1936, was an early attempt by O’Leary to widen the reach of her cosmetics.
+Introduced in 1936, this stick product – later known as Spotstik – was an early attempt by O’Leary to widen the reach of her cosmetics.
 Produced and packaged like a lipstick it was designed to cover small skin blemishes like pimples.
-As an easy to use concealer that could be carried around in a purse, it predates similar products produced by the majors – Helena Rubinstein’s Conceal did not appear until 1942 and Max Factor’s Erace was marketed much later in 1954.
+As an easy to use concealer that could be carried around in a purse, it predates similar products produced by the majors – Helena Rubinstein’s Conceal did not appear until 1942 and Max Factor’s Erace was first marketed much later in 1954.

-Although the core of the Covermark business remained in what we would now call camouflage make-up, O’Leary continued to diversify her product line.
-In 1948 she announce to the trade journal, ‘American Perfumer & Essential Oil Review’ that she was going to introduce a cosmetic line and, by the time of her death in 1952, Covermark also included Face Powder, Cream Camellia, Foundation Cream, Cleansing Cream, Skin Freshener and LOL (an acne preparation).
+Although the core of the Covermark business remained in what we would now call camouflage make-up, O’Leary diversified her product line.
+In 1948, she announced to the trade journal ‘American Perfumer & Essential Oil Review’ that she was going to introduce a cosmetic line and, from 1949, she began to sell a number of Lydia O’Leary Beauty Aids including: Face Powder, Camellia Cream and Lotion, Foundation Cream, Cleansing Cream, Skin Freshener, L.O.L. medicated skin lotion, cream and cake rouge, and lipsticks.

 A number of firms currently claim ownership of the Covermark trademark and associated intellectual property.
 Unfortunately, I have been unable to completely sort out the details of the various arrangements.
-The original company now appears to be branded CM-Beauty, but Covermark cosmetics are also distributed by Covermark Japan – established in 1960, independent in 1992 – and Farmeco in Europe.
+The original company now appears to be branded CM-Beauty after having gone through a number of owners.
+In Asia, Covermark cosmetics are manufactured and distributed by Covermark Japan, established in 1960 but made independent in 1992 which currently markets Covermark to Thailand, Mainland China, Hong Kong, Taiwan and Singapore.
+Farmeco SA Dermocosmetics, a European company founded in 1977, is a third Covermark company, having acquired the rights to a number of Covermark markets outside of the United States in 1994.
+Each branch of the Covermark family seems to have independently updated its specialist blemish concealers and built up a range of more general cosmetics.

 |1931||O’Leary begins commercial sales of Covermark.|